rzvgHub/trivia-game/README.md

 - ### Quiz Interface

--The quiz interface is clean and straightforward, allowing users to focus on answering questions.
+- The quiz interface is clean and straightforward, allowing users to focus on answering questions.
 The interface includes a question area, multiple-choice answers.

 - ### Responsive Design